LogoLogo

 U+002D

-Header and data separator
+Header and sections separator

 Separates different sections of the document